Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 - The Navigation bar takes you to the different sections in my website.
 - The arrow top button takes you back to the homepage and navigation bar.
-- When the visiter switches languages, they see a dutch written portfolio website.
+- When the visiter switches languages, they see a dutch written portfolio website when they click on NL.
-- At the work section the visitor is able to click on two projects I made for Code Institute.
+- At the Work section the visitor is able to click on two projects I made for Code Institute.
-The links take you to my github pages.
+The links take you to my GitHub pages.
-- In the contact section visitors are able to fill out the contact form and click on send.
+- In the Contact section visitors are able to fill out the contact form and click on send.
 A modal (in CSS code) will let visitors know that this contact form does not send a message and will not gather personal data.
-- In the footer the links take you to my social platforms.
+- In the footer the Github, LinkedIn and Intsagram icons take you to my social platforms.
 - **All links have been manually tested**

 This site was tested on the Chrome browser and on multiple mobile devices (iPhone 5, 6, 7, 8, iPad, Ipad-pro, Iphone X, Moto G4, Galaxy S5, Pixel 2 and Pixel2XL) to ensure compatibility and responsiveness.

 Testing problems I encountered:
-* Everytime I tested the responsiveness on all devices, I discovered something was off in the font-size or padding, so it took me a while to understand this.
-During the testing phase I adjusted the font sizes on the Home page and made them responsive.
+* Everytime I tested the responsiveness on all devices, I discovered something was off in the font-size I adjusted the font sizes on the Home page and made them responsive.
 * I discovered that I had difficulty setting the right media query for the iphone 5, .......
 * Downloading my CV gave a "failed- No File" error.
 I discovered I had to adjust the href link, to make it possible to download my CV.
 * With the W3C HTML validation tool I checked my HTML code on errors.
 My only error in the HTML code was that: "the element button must not appear as a descendant of the a element".
 If I tried to change the code for my CV button, I wasn't able to see the button on my website as I wanted and couldn't download my CV anymore.
 * With the W3C validator for CSS I discovered 33 bootsrap errors in my CSS code and 684 warnings I didnt understand.
 With the help of my mentor I understood the problem and discovered that....

 **Deployment**